chris-king1/resume/docs/recommendations.md

 him this very strong recommendation.

 ## <a href="https://www.linkedin.com/in/dan-bajema-4aa7181" target="_blank">Dan Bajema</a> \(April 4, 2023)
-*Level 3 scrum master at IBM: Storage Insights & Spectrum Control*
+*Level 3 scrum master at IBM for Storage Insights & Spectrum Control*

 I've had the privilege of working closely with Chris for over a decade.
 He is an excellent writer who has proven time and again dedication to his craft, and to the customer.